 In the larger parishes the responsibility fell to the Parish Vestry – a committee of people who controlled parish affairs, including the administration of poor relief.
-Churchwardens were authorised to act as overseers
+The poor rate was set by the Parish Vestry once a year and churchwardens were authorised to act as overseers.

-Overseers and Vestry commercial overprints exist on Queen Victoria, Edward VII and George V stamps for use on Poor Rate receipts.
+Overseers, Vestry and Rates commercial overprints exist on Queen Victoria, King Edward VII and King George V stamps for use on Poor Rate receipts.